null

 This one is optional but meaningful.
 The first day of school is a high-emotion day for teachers too — they're meeting twenty new children and families all at once, managing the logistics of the first day, and working hard to make every child feel welcome and safe.
 A small, thoughtful gift from your child to their teacher is a lovely way to start the year on a warm note and help your child feel like they've already made a positive connection.

 It doesn't need to be expensive.
 A gift card to a coffee shop, a small plant, or a handwritten card from your child goes a long way.
-Our Party Label Packs offer 9 customizable labels your child can personalize for their teacher — a thoughtful gift your child can be proud of choosing themselves.
-And when it's time for a class party later in the year, you can come back and customize a pack for each classmate.
+Add in some personalized pencil labels your child can customize for their teacher — a thoughtful gift your child can be proud of choosing themselves.

 The Bottom Line: Prepared Kids Have Better First Days

-Browse our full range at Sticky Monkey Labels — including school label packs, clothing labels, meal time labels, and allergy and medical labels.
+Browse our full range at Sticky Monkey Labels — including the Ultimate School Label Pack (134 labels for K–8), the School Essentials Label Pack (67 labels for older students), clothing labels, meal time labels, and allergy and medical labels.
 Have questions?
-We're always happy to help — get in touch or call us at 1-888-780-7734.
+Call us at 1-888-780-7734 or get in touch.

 Frequently Asked Questions